Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Approximative PO Generalization for Circuits

 For the special case of digital circuits, where the transition relation represents a \emph{function}, different approximations of POGP can be used.

-The most widely used techniques are 01X-simulation as proposed in~\cite{EMB:2011} as well as the lifting approach proposed in~\cite{Choc:2011} which is based on a technique of lifting BMC counterexamples from~\cite{Ravi:2004}.
+Firstly, we give a short overview of the commonly used techniques for circuits in Sect. \ref{sse:standard}.
+These are 01X-simulation as proposed in~\cite{EMB:2011} as well as the lifting approach proposed in~\cite{Choc:2011} which is based on a technique of lifting BMC counterexamples from~\cite{Ravi:2004}.
+Besides 01X-simulation and lifting, we also consider the justification technique which is implemented as an optional PO generalization technique in ABC's \cite{Bray:2010} PDR implementation a known `standard method'.

 While it is rather obvious that 01X-simulation of circuits does not apply for general transition relations, it is more subtle in the case of the lifting approach.

-We also present two techniques for circuits which have not been used in the context of PDR yet (to the best of our knowledge): (1) It is feasible to find a state with the maximum amount of X-valued state-bits by using a 01X-encoding of the circuit and a MaxSAT solver (similar to~\cite{Saue:2013}).
-Note that \cite{Roor:2006} and \cite{Fran:2010} discuss an approximate version of this method which uses a SAT solver with an appropriate decision heuristics.
+Therefore we thoroughly discuss the limitations of lifting and additionally discuss extensions which may improve its generalization capabilities in Sect. \ref{sse:lifting_ext}.
+We also present two techniques for circuits which have not been used in the context of PDR yet (to the best of our knowledge): (1) It is feasible to find a state with the maximum amount of X-valued state-bits by using a 01X-encoding of the circuit and a MaxSAT solver (similar to~\cite{Saue:2013}, see Sect.~\ref{sse:ms01x}).
+Note that \cite{Roor:2006} and \cite{Fran:2010} discuss an approximate version of this method which uses a SAT solver with an appropriate decision heuristics (see Sect.~\ref{sse:ternsat}).
 (2) Additionally, for BMC, \cite{Ravi:2004} presents an alternative to the mentioned lifting technique which is based on a reverse traversal of the implication graph of a SAT solver.
-This method can be adapted to the PDR case, too.
+This method -- we call it IGBG -- can be adapted to the PDR case, too (see Sect.~\ref{sec:impl}).

-Finally, at the end of this section, we consider the case of circuits with invariant constraints which lead to transition relations not representing functions.
+Finally, at the end of this section, we consider the case of circuits with invariant constraints which lead to transition relations not representing functions (see Sect.~\ref{sec:selfloops}).